booleancoercion/braille-image/README.md

 # braille-image
-Binary rust crates that generates "ascii" art from images.
+Binary rust crate that generates "ascii" art from images.
 (Not really ascii, since the braille characters are unicode)

 For usage, run `braille-image --help`.

-For example, running `braille-image -s 0.1 -i images/ferris_outline.png` produces:
+As an example, executing `braille-image -s 0.1 -i images/ferris_outline.png` produces:

 ⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⣀⠁⠁⠁⢀⣤⣄⠁⠁⠁⢀⡀⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁
 ⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⢀⣠⣀⠁⠁⡾⠉⠻⣦⣠⡟⠁⠘⣧⣠⡾⠋⠹⡆⠁⢀⣠⣀⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁⠁